Mutually equibiased bases: Entanglement detection

-where in the the first equality we have used Eq. \eqref{MEB1}, and the second equality follows from the fact that the optimum detection happens when $\Tr[\mathcal{O}^{(\alpha)}]$ takes its maximum value $d$, i.e., when $\mathcal{O}^{(\alpha)}=\Id_d$ for all $\alpha$.
-It turns out that $W$ can detect entanglement of the isotropic states when $\omega >\frac{1}{L \gamma }$.
-Figure \ref{WitnessGamma} illustrates the behaviour of this function in terms of the index $\mu$ for $d=3$ and different values of $L=2,3,4$.
-In all cases, the solid curves denote the bounds when MEBs are used to construct witnesses.
-The dashed lines, on the other hand, captures the bounds when a set of $L$ MUBs are used to construct witnesses.
-Not surprisingly, for a fixed $L$ the MUBs-based witness is finer than the MEBs-based witness, however, if a MEBs-based witness employs a larger set of measurements, it can surpass the MUBs-based witness in detecting entanglement, particularly within the specific index $\mu$ of the underlying distribution $q$ of the MEBs.
+where in the the second equality we have used Eq. \eqref{MEB1}, and the third equality follows from the fact that the optimum detection happens when $\Tr[\mathcal{O}^{(\alpha)}]$ takes its maximum value $d$, i.e., when $\mathcal{O}^{(\alpha)}=\Id_d$ for all $\alpha$.
+It turns out that $W$ can detect the entanglement of isotropic states when $\omega >\frac{1}{L \gamma }$.
+Accordingly, entanglement detection depends on the product of two parameters $L$ and $\gamma$: how many pairs of MEBs are used to detect entanglement and how effective the measurements are.
+This provides a tradeoff relation between the number of measurements and their effectiveness in the sense that the more incompatible the measurements are, the fewer measurements are needed for detection.
+Clearly, complete entanglement detection is possible when a full set of $d+1$ measurements on MUBs is performed.

+Figure \ref{WitnessGamma} illustrates this quantity-quality tradeoff in terms of the index $\mu$ for $d=3$ and different values of $L=2,3,4$.
+In this case, $\lambda_{\max}(N)=\sqrt{(3\mu-1)/2}$; as such, the constraint \eqref{Constraint-lambdaN} leads to $\mu<(2/(L-1)^2+1)/3$.
+This yields the bounds $\mu<1$, $1/2$, and $11/27$, for $L=2$, $3$, and $4$, respectively.
+In all cases, the solid curves represent $(L\gamma)^{-1}$ when MEBs are used to construct witnesses.
+The dashed lines, on the other hand, capture the bounds when a set of $L$ MUBs is used to construct witnesses so that $\gamma=1$.
+Not surprisingly, for a fixed $L$ the MUB-based witness is finer than the MEB-based witness; however, if a MEB-based witness employs a larger set of measurements, it can surpass the MUB-based witness in detecting entanglement, particularly within the specific index $\mu$ of the underlying distribution $q$ of the MEBs.